 “This is India; the land of dreams and romance, of fabulous wealth and fabulous poverty, of splendor and rags, of palaces and hovels, of famine and pestilence, of genii and giants and Aladdin lamps, of tigers and elephants, the cobra and the jungle, the country of a thousand nations and a hundred tongues, of a thousand religions and two million gods, cradle of the human race, birthplace of human speech, mother of history, grandmother of legend, great-grandmother of tradition...” - Mark Twain, Following the Equator, 1897

 In many ways, not much has changed since Mark Twain's visit over a century ago.
 India is still a land of contrasts, carved by deep rivers of spirituality and history.
 In other ways, however, change dominates every aspect of Indian society today.
-Fully exploring, much less understanding this vast nation in a single brief visit is a fool's errand, but we will catch authentic glimpses of the India of yesterday and today throughout our image making adventure.
-Our itinerary covers the best of the must-see monuments including the incomparable Taj Mahal, but we veer off the beaten path early and often in search of more genuine visions of Indian life.
+Fully exploring, much less understanding this vast nation in a brief visit is impossible, but we will catch authentic glimpses of the India of yesterday and today throughout our image making adventure.
+Our itinerary covers the best of the must-see monuments including, the incomparable Taj Mahal, but we veer off the beaten path early and often in search of more genuine visions of Indian life.

 Ken will be with you each step of the way to help you make the most of these opportunities.
 We'll work together in groups and one-to-one to help you better understand your equipment, master new techniques, and expand your creative vision.
-Ken specializes in teaching practical ways to develop your 'photographer's eye', but he's happy to work with you on any aspect of the image making process.
+Ken’s specialty is teaching practical ways to develop your 'photographer's eye', but he's happy to work with you on any aspect of the image making process.

 Want to know more about what to expect from an Art of Seeing workshop?
 Read more about Ken's approach to teaching photography or check out the Feedback & Testimonials from past participants of this and other Art of Seeing workshops and events.

 Holi, India's Festival of Colors, is a riotous celebration of the arrival of Spring.
 Enthusiastic revelers 'play Holi' with handfuls of colored powders that are thrown, rubbed, and smeared over everything and everyone.
-Holi is not a spectator sport, participation is mandatory.
+Participation is mandatory.
 Rich, poor, tourist or local, no one is exempt.
 But it's all in the spirit of celebration and good fun.
 In fact, another name for Holi is the Festival of Sharing Love.

-Some sights simply live up to the hype.
-The breathtaking Taj Mahal is one of them.
 Known as the World's Greatest Monument to Love, the story behind the Taj is almost as inspiring as the marble masterpiece itself.
-This icon deserves the time to be carefully considered with our cameras and we will pay it proper homage with multiple opportunities to photograph the Taj Mahal from various vantage points and in different lighting conditions.
+This icon deserves the time to be carefully considered with our cameras and we will pay it proper homage with multiple opportunities to photograph the Taj Mahal from various vantage points and in different lighting conditions including sunrise and sunset.
 You will have your opportunity to make the classic reflecting pool photo, but we will also look for more unique perspectives including some not usually available to tourists.

 Sprawling Delhi is India's capital and the beginning and end point of our journey.
-Nowhere is the clash of old and new more apparent with its 25 million inhabitants making their lives and living amidst luxury townhomes, the remnants of colonial rule, and ruins dating back millennia.
-Here we can find a bit of everything: serenity and self reflection watching locals practicing meditation and yoga at sunrise in the gardens of Humayun's Tomb; commerce and chaos in the maze of Old Delhi's crooked narrow lanes; compassion embodied in a Sikh temple that serves 10,000 free meals daily; tradition and craftsmanship in the Kumhar Gram, a potters colony reputed to be the world's largest but largely unknown even among locals.
+Nowhere is the clash of old and new more apparent, with its 25 million inhabitants living amidst luxury townhomes, the remnants of colonial rule, and ruins dating back millennia.
+Here we can find a bit of everything: the serenity and self-reflection of locals practicing meditation and yoga at sunrise in the gardens of Humayun's Tomb; commerce and chaos in the maze of Old Delhi's crooked narrow lanes; compassion embodied in a Sikh temple that serves 10,000 free meals daily; tradition and craftsmanship in the Kumhar Gram, a potters colony reputed to be the world's largest but largely unknown even among locals.